KHerron/SonyAPILib/README.md

 Sony API Library Example Program SmartRemote_CS
 ===============
 SonyAPILib.dll v5.0 written by: Kirk Herron

+Works with All 3 Generations of Sony Devices!

 SonyAPILib.dll is an API written in C# to help developers create applications that can locate, register and control Sony Smart devices that are equiped with a LAN or WiFi connection.